NethermindEth/docs/ethereum-client/engine-jsonrpc-configuration-examples.md

 # Engine JsonRpc Configuration Examples

-In this page we will layout different Configuration for the JsonRpc module and the resulting open ports.
+In this page we will layout the different configurations for the JsonRpc module and the resulting open ports.

 {% tabs %}
 {% tab title="Cli" %}